justinamberson/JAOperationWrapper/README.md

 For example, the included Dropbox subclass:

-    #import "JADropboxUploadWrapper.h"
+    #import "JAUploadWrapperDropbox.h"

     ...

 	/*
 	    First Create an NSMutableDictionary with keys that represent the following items:

-	    File's name as it will be represented on the service (song.mp3, resume.txt etc) File's local path on the filesystem ( /Sandbox/Library/data.bin) Intended remote path on the service ( /AppDirectory/Subdirectory) File's "unique identifier" on the service.
+	    1. File's name as it will be represented on the service (song.mp3, resume.txt etc)
+	    2. File's local path on the filesystem ( /Sandbox/Library/data.bin)
+	    3. Intended remote path on the service (NSArray of NSStrings for each folder)
+	    	ie: /MyCoolApp/Books/Classics/Jules Verne
+	    	==: [NSArray arrayWithObjects:@"MyCoolApp",@"Books",@"Classics",@"Jules Verne",nil];
+	    4. File's "unique identifier" on the service.
-	    Dropbox has a "parent revision" For instance, if the Dropbox parent revision is known, the file will be overwritten If the parent revision is unknown, a new file will be created (song (1).mp3)
+	    	Dropbox has a "parent revision" For instance, if the Dropbox parent revision is known, the file will be overwritten If the parent revision is unknown, a new file will be created (song (1).mp3) (The JAFileCheckWrapper subclasses facilitate finding this value for you)

 	*/